Skip to main content

 • Started / duration — when the call came in and how long it lasted

-• Urgency — extracted from the conversation by the LLM (low, normal, high, urgent)
+• Urgency — how the agent classified the call (low, normal, high, urgent)

 • Ticket — a link to the PSA ticket the call created, when one was created

-Calls appear here regardless of whether ticket creation succeeded.
-If a PSA dispatch failed, the call is still logged so you can see what happened and follow up manually.
+Calls appear here whether or not ticket creation succeeded.
+If the PSA didn’t accept the ticket, the call is still logged so you can follow up manually.

 Limitations

 • Single PSA per call.
-The agent dispatches to one PSA only — the first connected of ConnectWise, HaloPSA, or Autotask.
+The agent creates the ticket in one PSA, the first connected of ConnectWise, HaloPSA, or Autotask.

 • Exact company name match.
-Fuzzy matching is intentionally disabled to prevent cross-tenant ticket leakage.
+Fuzzy matching is deliberately off to prevent cross-tenant ticket leakage.

 • US-format phone numbers are formatted for display; other formats render as raw E.164.